ujjwalvivek/journey-original/README.md

 ## Current systems

-- Start or stop the train without stopping the world: journey distance pauses, smoke fades naturally, and rain, mist, wind, gusts, and cloud evolution keep moving on independent clocks.
+- Start or stop the train without stopping the world: journey motion accelerates and coasts instead of switching velocity, smoke fades naturally, and rain, mist, wind, gusts, and cloud evolution keep moving on independent clocks.
 - Travel speed from 0.10× to 2.50×.
 - Authored scenes: Departure, Ember, Blue Hour, Sakura, Monsoon, and Night Rail, each with an explicit default physical-weather state.
 - Independent weather presets: Clear, Haze, Overcast, Drizzle, Monsoon, and Clearing, plus the weather attached to the selected scene.